north-road/slyr/docs/src/user_guide/limitations.md

 > ArcMap or ArcGIS Pro symbology.
 Where differences are present, try
 > simplifying the original ArcMap/ArcGIS Pro symbology to use simpler styling
 > choices.

+## Symbology - Units

+Current ArcGIS Pro versions do not support map unit based symbol sizes.
+If your QGIS symbology is using sizes with the "map units" or "meters at scale" types, you'll need to change the type to something compatible with ArcGIS Pro's capabilities.

+> **Workaround**
+>
+> Modify your QGIS symbols to use a fixed-unit size instead (eg Millimeters)

 ## Urgent fixes